any-docs/css/content/guides/grid_layout/common_grid_layouts/index.md

 ## Preventing gaps with the dense keyword

 This is all looking fairly complete now.
 However, we sometimes have cards that contain far more content than the others.
 It might be nice to make those span two tracks, then they won't be so tall.
-We add a `wide` class on the larger item, and add a rule giving it a {{cssxref("grid-column-end")}} with a value of `span 2`.
+We add a `wide` class on the larger item, and add a rule giving it a `grid-column-end` with a value of `span 2`.
 When this item is encountered, it will be assigned to two tracks.
 This means that, at some breakpoints, we'll get a gap in the grid – where there isn't enough space to lay out a two-track item.

 ![The layout has gaps as there is not space to lay out a two track item.](11-grid-auto-flow-sparse.png)

-We can make the grid backfill those gaps by setting {{cssxref("grid-auto-flow", "grid-auto-flow: dense")}} on the grid container.
+We can make the grid backfill those gaps by setting `grid-auto-flow: dense` on the grid container.
 Take care when doing this as it can cause items to be taken out of their logical source order.
 You should only do this if your items do not have a set order.
 Additionally, be aware of the [accessibility and re-ordering issues](/guides/Grid_layout/Accessibility#visual_not_logical_re-ordering) resulting from the tab order following the source and not your reordered display.

 ```html hidden
 <ul class="listing">